-Although schools around the world go on Christmas break, school is in session for students of Jesus.
+Although schools around the world go on Christmas break, school is still in session for students of Jesus.
 The Christmas narratives are not merely traditional words; they are divinely inspired for our benefit.
-For example, the Christmas story provides a tutorial on how God speaks to his people.
+The Christmas story provides a tutorial on how God speaks to his people.

 In the opening of Matthew and Luke’s gospels, the God of the heavens pulls out all the stops on the heavenly pipe organ and announces his kind intention by nearly every means possible.
 If the subject is “how to hear God’s voice,” get out your highlighters and take note of the many ways he speaks.
 I count at least nine:

 Angels spoke to Mary, Joseph, Zechariah, and the shepherds.
 Our very word angel comes from the Greek, ángelos, meaning messenger.
 While the birth of Jesus was certainly unique in history, God’s use of angels is anything but unique–they exist to carry his messages and do his work.
 Are you open to the possibility of angelic visitation today? (see Hebrews 13:2)